MultimoML/dispatcher/README.md

 ## Setup/installation

+Prerequisites:
+- Go
+- Docker

-To run the microservice using Docker Compose run `make compose`.
+To run the microservice run `make run`.

-To see other available options run `make help`.
+To see all the available options run `make help`.

 ## License